Social Work Practicum

 A training and orientation program is conducted for the social work and psychology practicum students and interns each August.
 The program consists of a variety of presentations, experiential workshops and other activities designed to help trainees prepare for their roles and responsibilities.
 In addition to the intensive training activities, informal social events are planned so that trainees can build group cohesiveness and meet the Center’s staff.

-When classes begin for the Fall semester, practicum students begin their placement for the academic year, working the required number of hours for their specific program or school.
+When classes begin for the Fall semester, practicum students begin their placement for the academic year, working the required number of hours for their specific program or school and work through their program's practicum end date in May.

 Eligibility and application procedures